-Introduction to Choral Performance and Repertoire
+MUSIC 225A Introduction to Choral Performance and Repertoire

-Conditional Enrollment: Ability to sing or play an instrument acceptably, determined by instructor through audition.
+1 unit, 4 hours lab, (GR or P/NP) Other: Conditional Enrollment: Ability to sing or play an instrument acceptably, determined by instructor through audition.

 Introduction to study and interpretation of accompanied and unaccompanied choral literature: Participation in public performance required.
-1004.00 instrument acceptably, determined by instructor through audition.

-Beginning Level Choral Performance and Repertoire

-1 unit, 4 hours laboratory (GR or P/NP) Conditional Enrollment: Ability to sing or play an instrument acceptably, determined by instructor to and unaccompanied choral literature: Participation in public performance required.
 1004.00

+Beginning Level Choral Performance and Repertoire 1 unit, 4 hours lab, (GR or P/NP) Other: Conditional Enrollment: Ability to sing or play an instrument acceptably, determined by instructor through audition.

-Beginning level study and interpretation of accompanied
+Beginning level study and interpretation of accompanied and unaccompanied choral literature: Participation in public performance required.
+1004.00